woestijnvis/Learn-to-Program-The-Fundamentals-by-University-of-Toronto/Python Cheat Sheet.md

 # !!
 Note that a function can have multiple parameters. !!
 ```

+A function that does not have a return statement returns `None`.

+The execution of a function exits immediately when it encounters a `return` statement.
+All code after the `return` statement is ignored.

 The general form for an function call:

 ```